On Ribet's Lemma for $\mathrm{GL}_2$ modulo prime powers: The shape of

 \end{thm}

-\begin{remark} If $d(\rho) = 2r(\rho)+1$, i.e.\ if $\X(\rho)$ is a generalised ball, then we can determine whether or not $G$ contains a thin element by looking at any list of topological generators of $\rho(G)$.
-Indeed, in this case, it's straightforward to check that, if $g,h\in G$ and $gh$ is a thin element, then $g$ or $h$ must be a thin element.
-Thus, $G$ contains a thin element if and only if one the generators of $\rho(G)$ is a thin element. \end{remark}
+\begin{remark} Suppose that $d(\rho) = 2r(\rho)+1$, i.e.\ that $\X(\rho)$ is a generalised ball.
+Then we can determine whether or not $G$ contains a thin element by looking at any list of topological generators of $\rho(G)$, since, in this case, if $g,h\in G$ and $gh$ is a thin element, then $g$ or $h$ must be a thin element.